 At ACR and EULAR conferences, we arrange informal meetings with mentees (n=4-6) and one mentor with matching research interests.
 The meetings take place in a casual and informal atmosphere, and last approximately 60 minutes.
 The topics for discussion are decided by the mentees and mentors, and may be specific or general research questions or questions regarding career pathways.
 The meetings are always a great success!
-For ACR 2016, we have the following mentors: Prof. Margreet Kloppenburg and Prof. Ronald van Vollenhoven.
+For EULAR 2017, we had the following mentors: Prof. Josef Smolen, Prof Iain McInnes and Prof. William G. Dixon.

 In 2016, we launched the glossary of EULAR Centres of excellences on our website.